eosnetworkfoundation/eosio-plus/subgroups/Governance-Systems/readme.md

     - They would need to be a chain and agree to be a paying member (or could be a non-voting, non-paying, observer)
     - Or they are a "strong contributing" community member that the chains vote in with a supermajority
   - How is voting or ranking accomplished [(see Software Development Group 2nd item)](../SoftwareDevelopment/objectives.md)
-  - Proposal: Each chain uses their own processes and methodologies to elect its representative(s) to the the Governance Council
-  - Proposal: Cross-chain Genernance token be proposed to the Governance Council once formed and them potentially funded.
+  - **Proposal:** Cross-chain Genernance token be proposed to the Governance Council once formed and them potentially funded.
 Should not be approved here.
     - Currnet need for expediency requires manual processes or the Blue Papers are effectuively dead
     - Governance token, token conversion, and DAO software to be proposed as a funded software effort and voted upon by the Council
+  - **Proposal:** Each chain uses their own processes and methodologies to elect its representative(s) to the the Governance Council
   - How are new proposals added, discussed, and prioritzed by the group (again see the SW Dev group issues)
   - How will the Governance Council provide audit or overview audit that what was built was what was actually commisioned
   - Using a tool: Telos Decide Governance system - mobile wallet or Web (decidevoter.app)